 Interactive painted piano for display at Federal Frenzy 2018, a music festival in downtown Youngstown.
 Collaboration with Chauncey Hay, branding by Kayla Hay.

-Let Knowledge Serve the City is a street art campaign designed to preserve the motto that once stood above Wick Avenue on what is now the Stavich Family Bridge.
+Let Knowledge Serve the City is a campaign designed to preserve the motto that once stood above Wick Avenue on what is now the Stavich Family Bridge.
+The motto was printed in vinyl and covers a utility box on Wick Avenue near the bridge across from YSU's Jones Hall.
 The phrase is a reminder and message to YSU senior leadership to prioritize education and academics above all else and not lose sight of the mission of the University.
+This project was completed with help from YSUscape, a student organization that has printed several vinyl stickers for utility boxes around the Youngstown area.